 Part 1 showed you the physiological benefits of exercise before, during and after cancer.
-Now, let’s get a bit more nerdy and look at the physiology of HOW exercise can help treat cancer.
+Now, let’s get a bit nerdier and look at the physiology of HOW exercise can help treat cancer.

 The are 2 leading theories are:

 The amazing effects of exercise include improved blood flow through improving the health of blood vessels as well as creating new ones (angiogenesis).
 This improved blood flow, consequently, improves oxygen other nutrients to the cancer cell.
 This helps in a few ways.

 Firstly (in case you have your shackles raised after reading that delivery of nutrients to the tumour is enhanced!), cancer thrives in hypoxic (low oxygen) environments!!
 So delivering more oxygen actually assists in weakening the tumour.

 Secondly, oxygen and nutrients aren’t the only ingredients in blood.
 Increased blood flow also improves delivery of the pharmaceuticals including chemotherapy and immunotherapies.

 2. Stronger Immune System

 Exercise increases adrenaline and noradrenaline which has consistently shown to increase NK Cells (Natural Killer, a type of lymphocyte or white blood cell), which are able to fight the cancer cells.
 One study reported in my new favourite video showed a significant increase in NK immediately after exercise, and a subsequent 30% suppression of tumour growth after the participants’ serum (10 men) was placed on in-vivo cancer cells.

 The 2nd reported study, researching the effect of exercise in lung cancer in mice found a 60-70% reduction in tumour growth!
 They also showed that exercised muscles released Interleukins, which is a chemical involved in cell signalling, able to ‘direct’ the immune system towards the cancer cell.

 3. But wait, there’s more